The 21532 zip code in Frostburg, Maryland tops our ranking of the most affordable places to live on the East Coast.

 | Energy costs | $0.09 kWh[7] | No. 128 | -$0.08 |

-Pulaski's 24301 zip code has a median home value of $168,868, the 10th-cheapest market in the region.
+Pulaski's 24301 zip code has a median home value of $168,868, the 10th-cheapest housing market in the region.
 Forecasts project a 0.0% change in home values in the next year.

 The median property tax per household in Pulaski is $1,136.
 It's the 18th-cheapest market by tax rate on the East Coast.